Mexican Style Beef

 Ready to Blend

-Notice the color of the sauce before cooking.
+This is what the blended sauce will look like.
+Notice the color before cooking.
 It will darken beautifully as it cooks.

 Next Step – Cooking the Dish